• Skip to main content

 Instructions

 • Drizzle olive oil in a medium sized soup pot over medium heat.
-Add leeks, celery and carrots and saute for 8-10 minutes until the carrots and leeks begin to soften.
+Add onions, celery and carrots and saute for 5-7 minutes to soften.

-• Add garlic and herbs and saute for another minute.
+• Add the chopped garlic and herbs and saute for another minute.

-• Add tomato paste and saute everything together for another minute, then pour in beans and diced tomatoes and give everything one good stir.
+• Add the tomato paste and use your spatula to break down the paste into the oil and vegetables, for another minute.
+Then add the beans and diced tomatoes and give everything one good stir.
 Season with salt and pepper.

-• While the soup is cooking, make the basil oil by blending together the basil and olive oil in a food processor or blender and set aside once done.
+• While the soup is cooking, make the basil oil by blending together the basil and olive oil in a food processor or blender and set aside.

-• Once the soup is done, taste for seasoning and adjust as needed.
-Ladle soup into bowls and top with a few extra cubes of bread, drizzle of olive oil, dollops of basil oil and red pepper flakes.
+• Ladle soup into bowls and top with a few extra cubes of bread, drizzle of olive oil, dollops of basil oil, red pepper flakes and fresh basil.

 Notes